-(A) Unrepresented, non-detained aliens - For master calendar hearings involving unrepresented, non-detained aliens, filings must be submitted at least fifteen (15) days in advance of the hearing if requesting a ruling at or prior to the hearing.
+- (A) Unrepresented, non-detained aliens For master calendar hearings involving unrepresented, non-detained aliens, filings must be submitted at least fifteen (15) days in advance of the hearing if requesting a ruling at or prior to the hearing.
 Otherwise, filings may be made either in advance of the hearing or in open court during the hearing.
 When a filing is submitted at least fifteen days prior to a master calendar hearing, the response must be submitted within ten (10) days after the original filing with the Immigration Court.
-If a filing is submitted less than fifteen (15) days prior to a master calendar hearing, either orally or in writing.

-(B) Represented, non-detained aliens - In proceedings in which the Form EOIR-28 is filed at least fifteen (15) days prior to a master calendar hearing, the hearing will be vacated.
+If a filing is submitted less than fifteen (15) days prior to a master calendar hearing, the response may be presented at the master calendar hearing, either orally or in writing. - (B) Represented, non-detained aliens In proceedings in which the Form EOIR-28 is filed at least fifteen (15) days prior to a master calendar hearing, the hearing will be vacated.
 The Immigration Judge will issue a scheduling order that establishes the deadline by which the parties must submit written pleadings and any evidence related to the charge(s) of removability.